In a Nutshell -- The Sequential Parameter Optimization Toolbox: Response Surface Methodology (RSM)

-\begin{example}[RSM with SPOT] We can use RSM for an interactive tuning approach.
-The starting point in this example are the 100 design points that were generated during the Kriging-based \SPOT run in Example~\ref{ex:res100K}.
-These 100 data points are used to build a response surface with \Rcode{buildRSM()}. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+We can use RSM for an interactive tuning approach.
+The starting point in this example are the 100 design points that were generated during the Kriging-based \texttt{SPOT} run in Example \texttt{res100K}.
+These 100 data points are used to build a response surface with \texttt{buildRSM()}.